Yana-Koroliuk/library-servlet/README.md

 * View specific reader subscriptions.
 * Manage reader subscriptions, which involves canceling them or approving the subscription status.
 3. **Admin:**
 * Managing user accounts:
-    - Adding new librarians
+    - adding new librarians
-    - Blocking/Unblocking Users
+    - blocking/unblocking users
-  * Book Management:
+* Book management:
-    - Adding books
+    - adding books
-    - Editing books
+    - editing books
-    - Deleting books
+    - deleting books

 Without being authorized, you can only search for a book by various criteria.
-You need to log in to use all other commands.
+You need to log in to use all other functionality.
 All code has been verified by SonarLint.
-All dependencies are listed in **pom.xml** flie.
+All dependencies are listed in **pom.xml** file.

 ## Built with
 #### Back-end